deohayer/argapp/README.md

     def __call__(self, args: dict[Arg] = None, apps: list[App] = None) -> None:
         super().__call__(args, apps)
-        # Print if the called apps are a main or a sub-command.
+        # Print if the called apps are a main or a subcommand.
         for x in apps:
-            result = 'sub-command' if x.is_sub else 'main' print(f'{x.name:10}: {result}.')
+            result = 'subcommand' if x.is_sub else 'main' print(f'{x.name:10}: {result}.')